 Many animal species run entirely on instinct.
 With brains too underdeveloped to understand why they take that next bite, but developed enough to know that they have to, instinctual creatures don’t seem to have a choice in anything they do.

 Forbes once published an article explaining that your gut instincts are a driving force behind all of your career decisions.
-Your basic natural instincts are what drive you to be successful, to have children, to be the best human being you can be in all areas.
+Your basic natural instincts and biases are what drive you to be successful, to have children, to be the best human being you can be in all areas.

 But what about investing?
 If your instincts have driven you to make the moves that you’ve made to become successful in life, why not let them drive your investment decisions?
 Then again, is that really a good idea?
-Should you let your basic instincts drive something as important as your investment decisions?
+Should you let your basic instincts drive something as important as your investments?

 Pro tip: You can earn a free share of stock (up to $200 value) when you open a new trading account from Robinhood.
 With Robinhood, you can customize your portfolio with stocks and ETFs, plus you can invest in fractional shares.
 Sign up for Robinhood.

 Is It Really Best to Follow Your Instincts When Investing?